 Model B: The Weighted Criteria Matrix

-Model C: The Effort vs. Impact Grid
+Model C: The Effort-vs-Impact Matrix

-High Impact, Low Effort (top left): Do these first.
+High Impact, Low Effort (upper left): Do these first.
 These are your quick wins.
 They have disproportionate value relative to what they cost to implement.
 Most programs should be able to act on at least one of these within 30 days of a campaign closing.

-High Impact, High Effort (top right): Plan these carefully.
+High Impact, High Effort (upper right): Plan these carefully.
 These are your strategic investments.
 They are worth pursuing but require proper resourcing, a business case, and a realistic timeline.
 Do not let them stall in the pipeline just because they are complex.
 Assign an owner and a next step.

-One important note: the grid is a starting point for conversation, not a final verdict.
+One important note: the matrix is a starting point for conversation, not a final verdict.
 Two people placing an idea in different quadrants is useful data.
 Discuss why.
 The disagreement often reveals assumptions that need to be made explicit before any decision is made.

 A Note on Consistency